tracerinteractive/TaskForce/README.md

 ![GitHub Login](https://github.com/tracerinteractive/TaskForce/assets/43829991/eab20d9f-909b-49bd-8f01-4a40e60b5ee7)

-To use the Task Force Workshop you must have an Epic Games account with a linked GitHub account.
+To use the Task Force Editor you must have an Epic Games account with a linked GitHub account.
 If you do not have an Epic Games account or have never linked your accounts before then proceed with the following instructions.
 If you've already linked your accounts then skip ahead to the [download + install](#download--install) section.

 ---